st33d/dw-improv/README.md

 **Issues**

-* Web caching isn't enabled yet (still want to finish off a few more features).
 * My CSS skills suck balls - if anyone who knows what they're doing wants to look at my style.css then I'm all ears.
 Especially regarding getting #folder to be fixed width and sit on the left of #file whilst the rest stay stretchy.
 Oh, and mobile, please help.
 * Slightly worried about wholesale reproducing text so I'm wary of crossing the line (may have with Knacks and Instincts generator based on Appendix 4).